Tasha1403/x86-to-C_HarwL_CabuM/README.md

 ## How to run the code
 **Requirements**
 - You must have Visual Studio 2020 and NASM
+- You must download the Desktop development with C++ & Universal Windows Platform development workloads in the VS installer.

 **How to Run in Visual Studio 2020**
 - Download the whole repository as zip file and extract it to your desired folder.